carlopdeleon/carlopdeleon/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my capstone project " The STAARs of Texas High Schools."
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the ins and outs of data science at Codeup.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with anyone who wants to turn their interesting ideas into projects.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...